 This Authentic recipe for Amish Peanut Butter spread with marshmallow creme, was used in the old order Amish church as a spread for homemade bread with fresh jam or cup cheese.
 This sweet and creamy peanut butter spread is also delicious as a fruit dip or as a dip for pretzels and crackers!

-Follow along for more Amish and Mennonite recipes and leave your thoughts in the comment section below!
+As an Amazon Associate I may earn from qualifying purchases.
+Follow along for more Amish and Mennonite recipes and feel free to leave a rating and comment in the comment section below!

 Amish Peanut Butter Spread